Jungorend/tdb/README.md

 * laziest programmed tab-completion that still mostly works
 * the ability to provide synonyms and ignored words for more pleasing english grammar but no extra functionality
 * file safety assuming you don't close the program while updating.
 But who would do that.
 * written by a terrible programmer, so the code is probably simple.
+(Feedback is welcome however)

 ### Sample Usage